abdojulari/transcript-editor/README.md

 When developing locally, if doing any front-end changes to the transcript editor, you'll need to use Node.JS and Gulp to update any of the remaining editing app SASS and Javascript files that are managed by Gulp.
-This app requires Node.JS v8 at a minimum; for example, an environment using both Node v8.17.0 and npm v6.14.5 will work.
-We recommend you use a tool such as NVM to manage node versions, and this repository is set up to use the `.nvmrc` file to specify the correct Node version.

 The source files can be found in `gulp/js/`, and branch off `gulp/js/default.js`.
 To get set up to update these files: